avx512 double precision simd failure

 #3 Updated by Paul Bauer about 3 years ago

 When stepping through the simd function in the debugger I noticed that the memory in the base address becomes overwritten with garbage at this point

 but I don't understand enough of it to know why.
 Hope that helps the more knowledgeable people.

-#4 Updated by Roland Schulz over 1 year ago
+#4 Updated by Roland Schulz about 3 years ago

 I can't reproduce this.
 Both with GCC 6.1 and 7.3 the simd unit tests pass.